2020 Lucas Oil 150: Background

 The layout of Phoenix Raceway, the venue where the race was held.

-Phoenix Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
+Phoenix Raceway is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 It is named after the nearby metropolitan area of Phoenix.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

 The raceway was originally constructed with a 2.5 mi (4.0 km) road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi (2.43 km) interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

 Phoenix Raceway is home to two annual NASCAR race weekends, one of 13 facilities on the NASCAR schedule to host more than one race weekend a year.
 The track is both the first and last stop in the western United States, as well as the fourth and the last track on the schedule.

 This was the first time the championship race was held in Phoenix.